LivGen/LMAT/README.md

 # Livermore  Metagenomics  Analysis  Toolkit
-**Taxonomic scoring and classification, content summarization and gene identification, an all-in-one metagenomic analysis toolkit**
+**Taxonomic classification, content summarization and gene identification, an all-in-1 metagenomic analysis toolkit**
 ___
 ### Overview

-LMAT's main goal is to efficiently assign taxonomic labels to the reads with reference representation down to the species level but maintain accuracy in the presence of novel organisms.
+LMAT's main goal is to efficiently assign taxonomic labels to the reads with reference representation down to the species level while maintaining accuracy in the presence of novel organisms.
 Scalable performance is demonstrated on real and simulated data to show accurate classification even with novel genomes on samples that include viruses, prokaryotes, fungi and protists.

-Each part of LMAT (taxonomic profiling, content summarization and gene annotation) can be run independently.
+LMAT has three related subcomponents (taxonomic profiling, content summarization and gene annotation) that can be run separately.

 ### Quick installation

-The quick installation will use CMake to ease the process, by downloading, building and installing all the required packages.
+The quick installation procedure will use CMake to ease the process, by downloading, building and installing all the required packages.

 #### Required software